Absence of jet quenching in peripheral nucleus-nucleus collisions: Acknowledgments

 \section{Acknowledgments}

 We thank Jamie~Nagle and Yen-Jie~Lee for fruitful discussions.
+We thank Austin Baty for making available his code of \Hpythia~(which he derived from our ROOT-macro-based code end of 2019).
 The work of C.\ Loizides is supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under contract number DE-AC02-05CH11231.

 \ifhijing

 \fi